 - The drop in oil prices offering a chance to acquire oil-based raw material at a lower cost.

 - Dependence of many major and minor sectors on the raw material provided by the chemical industry.

 There are also various strategic and operational changes that the decision-makers at chemical companies will need to help their companies sail through this crisis with minimal damage.
 The chemical industry also needs to prepare itself for the post-COVID era.
-However, before we get into plausible solutions, it is imperative to understand the chemical industry problems.
+However, before we get into plausible solutions, it is imperative to understand the challenges in chemical industry.
 Let us look at six major challenges that the chemical industry is dealing with due to the coronavirus crisis.

-1.Liquidity and Investor IssuesDue to governments’ various measures across the globe to contain an outbreak of coronavirus, there was a sudden and steep decline in financial outcome in the first quarter of 2020.
-The market slowdown led to investors abandoning, slower credit timescales by banks (leading to delay in funding), lack of sufficient security packages, covenant limits, etc. The financial impact has caused significant distress for the chemical industry, and top-level executives rethink their finance allocation policies to ride through these distressing times.
+1.Liquidity and Investor IssuesThere was a sudden and steep decline in financial outcome in the first quarter of 2020 due to COVID-19.
+The market slowdown led to investment shortage, lower credit, etc. The financial impact has caused significant distress for the chemical industry, and top-level executives rethink their finance allocation policies to ride through these distressing times.

 2.Shortage of Workforce and Reduced Production RateMany regions are still not back to normal and need to follow social distancing norms to avoid the coronavirus spread.
 The additional rules in place limit the ability of chemical production facilities to work at full capacity.
 Even the workforce that does not operate on the shop floor has to either work from home or stay absent.
 Current issues in the chemical industry lead to reduced productivity and lesser output from the production plants.